-By 1880 the churchyard at St Mary's was close to full ...
+By 1880 the churchyard at St Mary's was pretty much full up ...

 Parish of Lydiard Tregoze

 A Vestry meeting of the Ratepayers of this Parish will be held, God willing, in the Vestry Room at the Church on Lady Day, March 25 at eleven o'clock a.m.